zephinzer/eg-cadence-jobportal/README.md

 2. Run `make register_domain` to setup a testing domain named `"eg-cadence-jobportal"`
 3. Run `make deps` to pull in all dependencies

+# Workflows

+## `helloworld`

+> Note: this was done mainly for practice to get a POC workflow up

+A POC workflow that interacts with the Cadence workflow service.

+To run this service in worker mode (runs as a long-running service that handles workflow requests), run `go ./workflows/helloworld -m worker`

+To run this service in trigger mode (triggers the workflow), run `go ./workflows/helloworld -m trigger`

+## `apply-job`

+A job application workflow for a typical jobseeker:

+1. Jobseeker is on jobs page
+2. Jobseeker clicks on **Apply for Job**
+3. Jobseeker enters in contact information and clicks **Next**
+4. Jobseeker enters in professional credentials and clicks **Next**
+5. Jobseeker reviews the job application and clicks **Submit**
+6. Jobseeker sees a page indicating job has successfully been applied for

+## `accept-applicant`

+A

 # Services

-## `helloworld`

-An example service that interacts with the Cadence workflow service.

-To run this service in worker mode (runs as a long-running service that handles workflow requests), run `go ./services/helloworld -m worker`

-To run this service in trigger mode (triggers the workflow), run `go ./services/helloworld -m trigger`